Discover Halong Bay's Rich Archaeological History

 Archaeological Discoveries

-In 1937 a Vietnamese local going by the name of Vu Xuan Tao accidentally found a stone axe on Ngoc Vung Island, which stimulated much enthusiasm from French archaeologists.
+In 1937, a local Vietnamese resident named Vu Xuan Tao stumbled upon a stone axe on Ngoc Vung Island, igniting considerable enthusiasm among French archaeologists.

-Over time, many traces of ancient cultures have been uncovered, such as ceramics, stone jewelry, a complicated system of primitive caves and a variety of sophisticated rock tools.
-Many of these artifacts were dated back to the New Stone Age and their discovery continued to attract archaeology enthusiasts from all over the globe.
+Since then, numerous remnants of ancient cultures have been unearthed, including ceramics, stone ornaments, a complex array of primitive caves, and a wide assortment of sophisticated stone tools.
+Many of these artifacts have been traced back to the Neolithic period, continuing to draw archaeology enthusiasts from around the world.

 Ancient Civilizations